 HIS‑106

-This course will focus on the rise, development, and interaction of the major civilizations of the Americas, Africa, and Asia from the Neolithic era to modern times, and their experience of the rise of European colonialism and increasing global contact through to the beginning of the twentieth century.
-Themes covered include global trade patterns, the diffusion of world religions, the emergence of empires, the power
+This course will focus on the rise, development and interaction of the major civilizations of the Americas, Africa and Asia from the Neolithic era to modern times, and their experience of the rise of European colonialism and increasing global contact through to the beginning of the 20th century.
+Themes covered include global trade patterns, the diffusion of world religions, the emergence of empires, the power of culture and globalization.

 POL‑121